Skip to content

 The FTC Endorsement Guides apply to every creator with a US audience, regardless of where the creator lives.
 They require any material connection between the creator and the brand being endorsed (paid post, free product, affiliate commission) to be disclosed clearly and conspicuously, before the endorsement.
 Affiliate relationships explicitly count as a material connection.

 The 2023 update tightened previously-acceptable practices.
 Hashtag-only disclosures like #sp, #partner, or #collab are no longer considered adequate on their own.
 The FTC now explicitly recommends #ad, #advertisement, or #affiliate.
-Disclosure must be visible before the audience sees the recommendation, not buried below a "read more" cut.
-Penalties include warning letters, fines up to $51,744 per violation, and (rarely) consent decrees that bind the creator's future content.
+Disclosures must be in clear English (or the native language of the audience), not buried in a stream of other hashtags, not below a "read more" cut, not hidden behind tapping a different tab.

 Have 10 affiliate links?
 Start monitoring them free.